hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 9: command that deletes a directory
+task 10: command that brings to the previous directory